apexfarm/ApexTriggerHandler/README.md

 | Account      | AFTER_UPDATE       | AccountTriggerHandler5 | 2                    | tag2     | TRUE        |
 | Account      | AFTER_UPDATE       | AccountTriggerHandler6 | 3                    | tag2     | TRUE        |

-Two additional APIs are provided to load the handlers from the above settings, `load()` and `load(tag)`.
-Their usages are explained in the following comments.
+Two additional APIs, `load()` and `load(tag)`, are available for loading handlers based on the settings described above.
+Their usage is demonstrated in the comments below.

 ```java
 trigger AccountTrigger on Account (before update, after update) {